satya-arjunan/visocyteold/CONTRIBUTING.md

 Reporting Issues
 ================

-If you have a bug report or a feature request for Visocyte, you can use the [issues][] tracker to report a [new issue][].
+If you have a bug report or a feature request for ParaView, you can use the [issues][] tracker to report a [new issue][].

 To report an issue.